Harry Beautyman: Northampton Town

 On 21 July 2016, Beautyman signed for Northampton Town on a two-year deal from Peterborough United for a nominal fee.

 Stevenage

 In June 2017, Beautyman joined League Two side Stevenage on a free transfer.
 He scored his first goal for Stevenage in an EFL Trophy tie against Oxford United on 29 August 2017.

 Return to Sutton

 Beautyman re-joined his former club, National League side Sutton United, on a permanent deal on 4 January 2018.
 He signed for Sutton for an undisclosed fee and on a 2 1/2-year contract.

 He made his first appearance on 6 January 2018 in a 2–0 away victory over Gateshead.

 Following relegation at the end of the 2023–24 season, the club announced that Beautyman would be departing the club upon the expiration of his contract.

 Woking

 Following his departure from Sutton United, Beautyman signed for Woking for the 2024–25 season.

 For February 2025 Beautyman received Cards Trust player of the month having passed ten goals for the season.

+On 18 May 2026, the club announced that Beautyman had rejected the offer of a contract and would depart the club.

+Dagenham & Redbridge

+On 19 May 2026, Beautyman joined National League South club Dagenham & Redbridge.